Amanda Barnett

 What advice would you give to young women entering your industry?

-Be willing to stand up for quality and for others, be compassionate but firm, and push for inclusive representation and standards rather than accepting the status quo.
+Be willing to stand up for quality and strive for excellence rather than accepting the status quo.

 What are the biggest challenges or opportunities in your field right now?